ArthurErlich/PRIMA/Documentation/PRIMA_Course.md

 ## EXTENDS and SCRIPTCOMPONENT

 is for orgenazing the code.
-We did all the Programming more or less in one Node and in the Main.ts We can make it so:
+We did all the Programming bevore more or less in one Node and in the `Main.ts` We can make it so:

 * Subclass of a NODE